Fifth Force (Indonesia)

 The Fifth Force (Angkatan Kelima) was a proposed military branch of the Armed Forces of the Republic of Indonesia.
 Conceived by the Indonesian Communist Party (PKI), it represented an initiative aimed at mobilizing armed workers and peasants.

 Background

-During the Guided Democracy Era, the elements of the Armed Forces of the Republic of Indonesia (ABRI) comprised the Army, Navy, and Air Force and the Police Force.
+During the Guided Democracy Era, the elements of the Armed Forces of the Republic of Indonesia (ABRI) comprised the Army, Navy, Air Force and the Police Force.
 Each of these elements functioned as a Ministry responsible directly to President Sukarno.
 Although there was a Commander of the Armed Forces acting as the Coordinating Minister for the Ministry of Defense, their role was limited to administrative duties and did not include command authority.
 The Police Force was part of the Indonesian Ministry of Defense until 1999, when it became an independent entity.
 Similarly, during the independence revolution, the Police Force was under the jurisdiction of the Department of Home Affairs.